Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 **Drainers:** Being ignored, feeling unappreciated or taken for granted, neglecting one's needs, for example, being taken for granted, feeling unappreciated or overlooked, neglecting one's own needs for the sake of others.

 **Strengths:** Twos are warm, empathetic, and caring individuals.
 They have a natural talent for connecting with others and helping them meaningfully.
-They are generous, nurturing, and sincerely desire to serve others.
+They are generous and nurturing and sincerely desire to serve others.

 **Weaknesses:** Twos can become overly dependent on the approval and validation of others.
 They may struggle with boundaries and become highly involved in other people's lives, leading to feelings of exhaustion and burnout.